taylorwood/taylorwood.github.io/_posts/2017-09-15-year-behind.markdown

 (some foo "Medium") => 50
 ```
 Here we're passing the map `foo` as a _function_ to `some`, which will return the first value of the matching key.
+_An important detail is that `case` works more like a `switch` statement with fast equality checks/jumps, and will throw an exception by default if no match is found._

 This approach is nice when you want to define some "rules" in one place and it use them in many, or maybe it's loaded from a database or configuration file.